BrickSigma/BrickSigma/README.md

 # About Myself

 My name is Junaid Chaudhry.
-I enjoy exploring different libraries and programming techniques, along with combining them with hardware like the Raspberry Pi and LEGO Mindstorms EV3 and building video games.
+I am a self taught programmer who enjoys exploring different libraries and programming techniques, along with combining them with hardware like the Raspberry Pi and LEGO Mindstorms EV3 and building video games.

 ## :computer: Some of my projects
 - XBox controller support for the LEGO Mindstorms EV3 kit